srdjanmarjanovic/taskproject_pixelbeard/README.md

 - execute `./vendor/bin/sail composer install` to install dependencies with proper platform requirements
 - execute `./vendor/bin/sail artisan migrate --seed` to run the migrations. `--seed` option will create an initial user.
 This user will be used as a mock of authenticated user for creating the relationship with `Task` models
 - execute `./vendor/bin/sail test` to run all tests
+- tests are also being executed via GitHub Actions when push or merge to master is detected [https://github.com/srdjanmarjanovic/taskproject_pixelbeard/actions](https://github.com/srdjanmarjanovic/taskproject_pixelbeard/actions)

 **API documentation is available on the following endpoint:** [http://localhost/docs/api](http://localhost/docs/api)